 What an SSP Does for Publishers

 An SSP manages the publisher’s ad inventory from detection through delivery.
 When a user visits a publisher’s page, the SSP identifies available ad slots.
-It then packages impression data into a bid request and sends it to connected exchanges and DSPs.
+It packages impression data into a bid request and sends it to connected exchanges and DSPs.
 It also enforces the publisher’s floor price: bids below a minimum threshold are automatically rejected.
 Furthermore, the SSP applies brand safety filters, creative restrictions, and advertiser category blocks on behalf of the publisher.

 Yield optimization is another core SSP function.
 Rather than selling inventory at a fixed rate, the SSP uses algorithms to surface the highest available bid for each impression.
-Furthermore, it connects to multiple demand sources.
+It connects to multiple demand sources.
 This is precisely why publishers connect to several SSPs rather than one: broader demand coverage means more competition for each slot and, consequently, higher average CPMs.
 Additionally, the SSP provides reporting that helps publishers understand which audience segments and content categories attract the most advertiser demand.

 DSP vs SSP: The Core Difference